LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-do-believe.md

 of our lithe gestures,

-we ought our gestures to move
+we ought our lithe gestures

-into each other.
+to move on unapologetically.